 Even if you have discussed your intention with your landlord verbally, you should always have your notice in writing.
 This ensures that both of you have a record that can be consulted in case of a dispute.
 The notice should preferably be typed rather than handwritten.
 This ensures you have print your copy and also the notice can be legible.

 Digital notice is good enough in most cases as it performs the intended action.
 Many landlords are satisfied to receive any communication including notices by email.
 If they have indicated so in the lease, then this shouldn’t be a problem.
+You can use the downloadable sample at the end of this guide when preparing to write your notice.

 Deliver the Notice Properly